My daughter and I took ceramic painting class when she was ten years old. We both enjoyed this activity.

 After retirement, the internal clock still woke me at six o’clock.
 It took a good year for me not to worry about getting on the road.
 It has been almost ten years now.
 I enjoy my slower pace of life with no apparent deadline and no rush in getting things done.
 If I cannot get it done today, there is always tomorrow.
 Sometimes, it is all right if I do not complete the job.

 The best way for me to learn to slow is doing watercolor painting, drawing, and ceramic painting.
 Here are some samples.

 I have written a post about My daughter Mercy.
 I love her dearly.

 November 22 is my birthday.
 Some years, my birthday falls on Thanksgiving Day.
 This year, it was the day before Thanksgiving.
 My daughter Mercy, her husband Will, and baby Autumn came on Sunday, November 19 and stayed until the day after Thanksgiving.

 On my birthday, we went to the mall to do window shopping.
 We then had some photos taken in front of the only Christmas tree.
 Santa was there for kids’ visit and photos.
 We were going to have photos taken with different decorations, but it seemed like the decorations were down to minimal.
 Perhaps I hadn’t been to the mall during Christmas for many years and didn’t realize the shrinkage.

 We had dinner at a restaurant.
 Mercy gave me a booklet for my birthday present.
 It entitled “I Love You, Mom.
 And Here’s Why!”
 Each page has a prompt for her to share her thoughts with me.
-When we got home, I couldn’t wait to read through the twenty-one pages.
-My eyes were filled with tears from the first line of what Mercy wrote, and then the smile mixed with the tears for the remaining pages.
+When we got home, I couldn’t wait but read through the twenty-one pages.
+My eyes were filled with tears from the first line of Mercy’s writing, and the smile mixed with tears for the remaining pages.